mmikowski/powercss/README.md

     metasheet._bcolor_ = 'green';
     vsheet._bcolor_    = 'blue';

-Here the **vsheet** level value, 'blue', will "win" and the CSS processor will use that instead of any **metasheet**, **global**, or **builtin** value.
+Here the **vsheet** level value, 'blue', "wins" and the CSS processor will use that instead of any **metasheet**, **global**, or **builtin** value.
 In other words, the resulting CSS will read `background:blue`.